GYCinc/DaHub/DECISION_LOG.md

 ### 2024-08-07: Refactor Approval Queue into Accordion

 *   **Type:** `Refactor`
-*   **Context:** The user requested that the class approval cards not show all item details by default.
-Instead, they should be collapsed, showing only a summary, and expandable to reveal the full content.
-The approval button must only be accessible in the expanded view.
+*   **Context:** The user expressed that the accordion-style review was clunky, could lead to a messy UI if multiple items were left open, and was not ideal for mobile.
+A more focused, one-at-a-time review process was requested.
 *   **Decision/Outcome:** The accordion functionality has been removed from the `DashboardContent` component.
 It has been replaced with a modal-based workflow.
 Each `ClassApprovalCard` now has a "Review & Approve" button that opens a modal window containing the full class details and the final approval button.
 *   **Rationale:** This change provides a cleaner, more focused user experience for the core approval task.
 It prevents UI clutter, is more robust for different screen sizes, and guides the admin through a more deliberate one-by-one review process, which aligns better with the user's desired workflow.